April

 both the media and the public stayed focused on the unfolding scandal.

-With the support of the Drug Policy Alliance and the NAACP LDF, the
+the support of the Drug Policy Alliance and the NAACP LDF, the

 Kunstler Fund produced a short documentary that has been shown